 The purpose of this role is to:

-• Deliver outstanding Engineering provision to a wide range of full-time and apprenticeship learners, through an exceptional student experience leading to positive achievement outcomes.
+• Deliver outstanding Electrical installation provision to a wide range of full-time and apprenticeship learners, through an exceptional student experience leading to positive achievement outcomes.

 • Undertake a range of administrative and development duties that contributes to improving standards and achievements and the learner experience.

 • Deliver and teach Electrical Installation subjects to Level 1 to 4 students and apprentices to agreed success targets.

 • Ensure that good housekeeping standards are set and met, machinery, tool and equipment stores are secure, well stocked and easily accessed by fellow staff.

 • Regularly review and monitor the attendance and progress of learners and follow up as required to ensure learners achieve their targets.

 • Carry out, collate and feedback initial and/or diagnostic assessments to identify students’ ILP and support as required, providing differentiated learning strategies to enable students to achieve their primary learning goal.